aubreynortham/wwc-rva-pet-directory/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 This project was initialized with [Create React App](https://create-react-app.dev/docs/getting-started).
-See the documentation for details on folder structure and helpful React tools.
+See the above documentation for details on folder structure and helpful information.
+If you want to learn more about the basics of React, read about its new features, or walk through recommended tutorials, check out the official [React docs](https://react.dev/learn).

 Thank you for respecting the [WWC Code of Conduct](https://www.womenwhocode.com/codeofconduct).